 Now that you know all the new realities surrounding cell phone carriers, here’s a quick step-by-step on how to switch your carrier:

 - Step 1 - Research all the plans out there and figure out which is best for you.
-Xfinity Mobile is the only carrier that doesn’t charge you a monthly line access fee, plus offers free minutes and texts.
+Xfinity Mobile is the only carrier that doesn’t charge you a monthly phone line access fee, plus offers free minutes and texts.
 Switch between Unlimited and By the Gig anytime so you only pay for what you need.
 Data starts at just $15 a month, or you’ll get ** the best value when you add unlimited lines, with prices lower than Verizon, AT&T and T Mobile on your first 3 lines

-- Step 2 - Gather all your current account information, and make a note of all your phone’s details if you want to take your phone with you (including that 15-digit IMEI number).
+- Step 2 - Gather all your current account information (including your IMEI) and make a note of all your phone’s details if you want to take your phone with you (including that 15-digit IMEI number).
 Call your carrier to find out about any cancellation fees, outstanding balances on your account, and whether your phone is locked to their network.
 If it’s locked, begin the process of unlocking it with your carrier, but do not cancel your service at this stage.

 - Step 3 - Back up all the information on your phone—just in case.
 On an Android, you can use your Google account to sync all your data to the cloud.
 On an iPhone, use Apple’s built-in iCloud backup service.

 - Step 5 - Once your new service is up and running, call your old carrier to cancel and request a final bill.

 Looking for a new phone carrier?
 No problem.
 Long gone are the days when you got a shiny new phone and then become locked into a carrier for the next 24 months.
 Welcome to the very flexible future of mobile phones.
 The Xfinity Mobile Switch Squad will handle every step: swap your SIM, port your number, and break up with your carrier for you; all you have to do is walk out as an Xfinity Mobile customer and start saving up for $400 a year.